-In the fullness of time my daughters will have both left the nest, so I am optimising my future professional opportunities through membership of professional organisations and interest groups within them.
+My primary role is still very much a domestic one, but in the fullness of time my daughters will have both left the nest, so I am optimising my future professional opportunities through membership of professional organisations and interest groups within them.
 Within the BCS I have also joined my local (Leicester) branch, BCS Women and the Fortran Specialist Group.
 I used the Fortran programming language in both my postgraduate work and my work at Brush.
 Updated versions are still the first choice of scientific programmers internationally, so catching up with it seems like a shrewd move.

 Although currently my involvement with the BCS is more active, I have certainly not abandoned the organisation with which I am chartered, the Institution of Engineering and Technology (IET).
 Within it I have joined four Technical and Professional Networks (TPNs), mixing new interests with those from my professional roots: Robotics & Mechatronics, Electromagnetics, Power Generation & Conversion, Power Systems & Equipment.
 Being additionally a member of its Local Network for the East Midlands of England puts me in touch with a wider range of topics through conveniently local meetings.